Lagrangian Perturbation Theory for Biased Tracers: Significance of the Number Conservation: Introduction

-which we already know is \textit{incorrect} in general, invalidating Equation~(\ref{eqn:haloContinuity}) for biased tracers.
-Dark matter halos as the simplest biased tracer evolve through regular mergers with other dark matter halos and continuous accretion of smooth matter components.
-In fact, halo mergers account for~$\approx 60\%$ of the total halo mass growth for halo masses spanning the range~$10^9 M_{\odot}$ to~$10^{14} M_{\odot}$ and over the redshift range~$1<z<3$ \citep{Mo_1996, Sheth_Tormen_1999, Tinker_2008, Tinker_2010}.
-Large-scale galaxy surveys also showed a complicated redshift evolution of the mean number density of various galaxy samples, and none of them evolves like the matter component \citep{Eisenstein_2001, White_2011, Brammer_2011, Conselice_2016}.
-Without the number conservation, and hence Equation~(\ref{eqn:haloContinuity}), one cannot obtain the powerful Equation~(\ref{eqn:haloPerturbation}) for biased tracers, like Equations~(\ref{eqn:LPT_theoryPower}) and~(\ref{eqn:matterFourier}) for matter.
-Therefore, it is natural to expect systematic errors in the Lagrangian perturbation theory predictions, when applied to biased tracers without the number conservation.
+or again the comoving number density of the biased tracers is constant in time.
+In fact, dark matter halos as the simplest biased tracer evolve through regular mergers with other dark matter halos and continuous accretion of smooth matter components, invalidating Equation~\eqref{eqn:haloNumberContinuity}.
+Halo mergers account for~$\approx 60\%$ of the total halo mass growth for halo masses spanning the range~$10^9 M_{\odot}$ to~$10^{14} M_{\odot}$ and over the redshift range~$1<z<3$ \citep{MOWH96, Sheth_Tormen_1999, Tinker_2008, Tinker_2010}.
+Large-scale galaxy surveys also showed that the redshift evolution of the mean number density of various galaxy samples is different from the matter component with a constant comoving number density in time or redshift (see, e.g., \citealt{Eisenstein_2001, White_2011, Brammer_2011, Conselice_2016}).
+Without the number conservation in Equation~\eqref{eqn:haloNumberContinuity} and hence Equation~(\ref{eqn:haloContinuity}), one cannot obtain the powerful Equation~(\ref{eqn:haloPerturbation}) for biased tracers, like Equations~(\ref{eqn:LPT_theoryPower}) and~(\ref{eqn:matterFourier}) for matter.

+In general, this violation of the number conservation for dark matter halos poses no problem in the Lagrangian perturbation theory for biased tracers, as the halo number density~$n_h(\bm q,t_i)$ at early time can represent not the physical number density of those halos identified at~$t_i$, but the spatial distribution of the dark matter particles at~$t_i$ that form the halos later in the Eulerian frame, despite the explicit notation~$n_h(\bm q,t_i)$.
+Hence the number of halos remains unchanged throughout the evolution, while those halos at~$t_i$ cannot be physically identified as distinct halos.
+For dark matter particles, in contrast, Equation~\eqref{eqn:numberContinuityMatter} represents literally the number conservation throughout the evolution.
+In practice, the Lagrangian perturbation theory for biased tracers is applied to the halo samples in the Eulerian frame with marginalization of unknown bias parameters, but Equation~\eqref{eqn:haloContinuity} remains critical in applying the Lagrangian perturbation theory for biased tracers.